mautic/user-documentation/docs/contacts/contacts_overview.rst

 As a result, these Contacts typically have a name, Email, and other identifying information associated with the Contact.

 These are Contacts which may have started as a visitor, but at some point provided additional information such as a name, Email address, social network handle, or other identifying characteristics which have enabled you to connect up the activity on your website with a known person.
-You can nurture these Contacts through the Mautic marketing automation platform, learn more about their behaviour, and take specific actions as a result of this information.
+You can nurture these Contacts through the Mautic marketing automation platform, learn more about their behavior, and take specific actions as a result of this information.

 Changing the view
 -----------------

-The Segment is the default tabular view of all the Contacts in the system - by default the **list view** is enabled, but you can also choose to switch to the **card view** also known as **grid view** which uses avatars to depict the Contacts visually using cards.
+By default the **list view** is used, but you can also choose to switch to the **card view** also known as **grid view** which uses avatars to depict the Contacts visually using cards.
 If you’d like to see your Contacts in the card view, click the **C** button while you’re looking at the Contact list.
 To go back to the table or list view, press the **T** key.

 The :ref:`Manage Contacts<managing contacts>` section provides more information on how you can work with Contacts in Mautic.